A New Team In Town

 The Early Years

-2004 would see our first trip to the Championship event were we finished 26th out of 73 in the Curie division.
-Just a few years in and the new team was off to a great start getting awards at every competition in 2004, including the prestigious Chairman’s Award.
+2004 would see our first trip to the Championship event!
+We finished 26th out of 73 in the Curie division.
+Despite being just two years old, we were off to an excellent start and received awards at every competition that year, including the prestigious Chairman’s Award.

 The (not so) Quiet Years

-Over the next several years the team continued to excel winning many more awards.
-Then in the 2007 post season came some unfortunate news, the teams long time coach, Mr. Gosdzinski, announced he was no longer able to coach the FIRST team.
-He would continue to head the OCCRA team but the FIRST commitment had become to large.
-The team spent a year petitioning to the principal, and eventually the superintendent to find someone to coach the team.
-After much discussion it was agreed that a group of four parents would assume the responsibility of the team but not till the 2008 season was missed.
-In 2009 the team started up again becoming one of very few parent-led FIRST Robotic teams.
+Over the next several years the team continued to excel and won many more awards.
+Then in the 2007 post season came some unfortunate news: the team’s long time coach, Mr. Gosdzinski, announced he was no longer able to coach the FIRST team.
+He would continue to head the OCCRA team but the FIRST commitment had become too large.
+The team spent a year searching for a new coach.
+After much discussion it was agreed that a group of four parents would assume responsibility of the team, but unfortunately this decision was reached too late to compete in the 2008 season.
+In 2009 the team resumed operation.